x123/certwatch/README.md

 ## Features

-`certwatch` offers a robust set of features to provide comprehensive domain monitoring:
+`certwatch` offers a robust set of features to provide comprehensive domain
+monitoring:

+*   **Asynchronous & Non-Blocking Architecture:** Utilizes a fully non-blocking, asynchronous design for efficient handling of all I/O-bound operations, ensuring high performance under heavy load.
 *   **Real-time Monitoring:** Connects to a certstream websocket server to process domains from newly registered or renewed certificates as they appear.
 *   **High-Performance Pattern Matching:** Leverages Rust's `regex::RegexSet` for extremely fast matching against thousands of rules with minimal latency.
-*   **Pattern Hot-Reloading:** Allows for dynamic updates to regex pattern files without requiring a service restart, ensuring continuous monitoring.
+*   **Pattern Hot-Reloading:** Enables dynamic updates to regex pattern files with a seamless switchover, allowing for continuous monitoring without interrupting the data stream or requiring a service restart.
 *   **DNS & IP Enrichment:** Resolves domains (A, AAAA, NS records) and enriches associated IPs with ASN and country data using a local TSV file for rapid lookups.